School-of-Code-HQ/pt_week-1/README.md

 ### Checkpoint Challenge ✅

 Your first checkpoint challenge is to make a website all about your partner.
 This site will be a profile representing your partner to the rest of the group.
-As we said on Saturday, you should interview your partner to find out all the information you need and how they think their profile should be.
+As we said on Saturday, you should work with your partner to find out all the information you need and how they think their profile should be.
 You should also use your own judgment as to what the rest of the cohort would find interesting.

 Follow this link and accept the GitHub classroom assignment.
 This will create a repo within the School of Code organisation for you to use.
 This will help us check up on how everyone is doing!